About Tableau Catalog

 License Tableau Catalog

-Tableau Catalog is licensed through the Data Management Add-on.
-For information about how Data Management Add-on licensing works, see License the Data Management Add-on.
+Tableau Catalog is licensed through Data Management.
+For information about how Data Management licensing works, see License Data Management.

 Enable Tableau Catalog